Entropic Optimal Transport Eigenmaps for Nonlinear Alignment and Joint Embedding of High-Dimensional Datasets

-In addition to Assumption~\ref{assump: noise magnitude}, we further assume that the ambient dimension $p$ and the smaller dataset size $m$ (recalling that $m\leq n$) are increasing with at least some fractional power of $n$. \begin{assump} There exists global constants $\kappa,\gamma > 0$ such that $\min\{p,m\}\geq \kappa n^\gamma$. \end{assump} Note that the size of the smaller dataset $m$ and the ambient dimension $p$ are allowed to grow very slowly with $n$, e.g., $m,p \sim n^{0.01}$, so they can practically be much smaller than $n$ for large $n$.
+We further assume that the ambient dimension $p$ and the smaller dataset size $m$ (recalling that $m\leq n$) are increasing with at least some fractional power of $n$. \begin{assump} There exists global constants $\kappa,\gamma > 0$ such that $\min\{p,m\}\geq \kappa n^\gamma$. \end{assump} This assumption enables us to study the EOT plan $W$ under the model~\eqref{eq: shared manifold observation model} in the large-sample, high-dimensional regime, and establish concentration around a suitable population form.
+Note that the size of the smaller dataset $m$ and the ambient dimension $p$ are allowed to grow very slowly with $n$, e.g., $m,p \sim n^{0.01}$, so they can practically be much smaller than $n$ for large $n$.
 Alternatively, $p$ can also grow much faster than $m$ and $n$.
-The manifold $\mathcal{M}$ and the quantities $d$, $\kappa$, $\gamma$, $c$, $C$, $\omega(x)$, are considered as fixed global constants in our setup.
-All constants appearing in our subsequent results may implicitly depend on these global constants.
-All other quantities are allowed to vary and can be arbitrary pending that they satisfy our assumptions.
-In particular, our results focus on the high-dimensional regime where $m$, $n$, and $p$ are sufficiently large but are otherwise arbitrary.
+The quantities $\kappa$, $\gamma$, and $C$ are considered as fixed global constants in our setup.
+All constants in our results may implicitly depend on these global constants, while other quantities can vary freely within our assumptions (unless stated otherwise).
+Our focus is on the high-dimensional regime where $m$, $n$, and $p$ are sufficiently large but otherwise arbitrary.